Microsoft Tips: Evolution

 Despite Welcome Center's emphasis on online features and add-ons, it was not designed for receiving frequent updates and has not been updated.
 As a result, it still links to the discontinued Windows Live, discontinued Windows Marketplace, discontinued Windows Ultimate Extras, and renamed Windows Live Search.

 In Windows 7, Welcome Center was renamed Getting Started.
 Getting Started featured fewer links, and the links provided reflect the new features in Windows 7 and Windows Live in 2009.
 Get Started includes nine links: Go online to find what's new in Windows 7, Personalize Windows, Transfer files and settings from another computer, Use a homegroup to share with other computers in your home, Choose when to be notified about changes to your computer, Go online to get Windows Live Essentials, Back up your files, Add new users to your computer, and Change the size of the text on your screen.
 Getting Started does not start up automatically, but it is pinned to the Windows 7 Start menu.

 In Windows 8, Getting Started was completely removed.
 Windows 8.1 introduced a new app called Help + Tips that was pinned to the Start screen.
 It features a primary screen with a search box six tiles that focus exclusively on features new to Windows 8: Start and apps, Get around, Basic actions, Your account and files, Settings, and What's new.
 The info in each tile's section is viewed with horizontal scrolling.
 In addition to the app, Windows 8.1 features hints for finding hidden navigation menus, buttons, and flyouts.

-Windows 10's introductory app was originally titled Getting Started but was renamed Get Started before it was generally released to the public.
+Windows 10's introductory app is called Get Started.
 The first few iterations featured a large, comprehensive hamburger menu with sidebar links for most major topics.
 Later iterations minimized the interface by including a welcome page with links to the Internet, a section for new topics, and a page with links to all topics in the app.
 It continues to receive updates from the Windows Store as Windows 10 apps and the system itself continue to change.

-In the Windows 10 Creators Update, Get Started was renamed to Tips.
+On April 10, 2017, in the Windows 10 Creators Update, Get Started was renamed to Tips.

 Tips' interface is entirely different in Windows 10's Retail Demo Mode, which is used on Windows 10 PCs on display at stores.
 In Retail Demo Mode, Tips features a different set of information that informs the consumer about Windows 10, Microsoft Office, and sometimes the brand of the computer Tips is running on.

+On November 7, 2023, Tips was removed from the Microsoft Store and is no longer receiving future updates.

+On May 28, 2024, in the Windows 11 24H2, Tips was removed from systems in favor of Get Help.